SentinelIQ/IRP/refatoracao_checklist.md

   - [✓] Add appropriate related_name parameters to ForeignKey fields

 ### Testing
-- [ ] Test Account module endpoints
+- [✓] Test Account module endpoints
-- [ ] Test Report module endpoints
+- [✓] Test Report module endpoints
-- [ ] Verify all authentication flows in the new module structure
+- [✓] Verify all authentication flows in the new module structure
-- [ ] Test nested routes for MITRE techniques with Cases and Alerts
+- [✓] Test nested routes for MITRE techniques with Cases and Alerts

 ### API Documentation
-- [ ] Update API schema for the new modules
+- [✓] Update API schema for the new modules
-- [ ] Ensure all new endpoints are properly documented
+- [✓] Ensure all new endpoints are properly documented

 ### Final Cleanup
-- [x] Remove api/urls.py file
+- [✓] Remove api/urls.py file
-- [ ] Remove remaining code from `api/` directory once all features are confirmed working
+- [✓] Remove remaining code from `api/` directory once all features are confirmed working
-- [ ] Update any hardcoded URLs in frontend code to point to v2 API endpoints
+- [✓] Update any hardcoded URLs in frontend code to point to v2 API endpoints
-- [ ] Create database migrations if any model changes were made during refactoring
+- [✓] Create database migrations if any model changes were made during refactoring
-- [ ] Perform final review of permissions and access controls
+- [✓] Perform final review of permissions and access controls

 ### Deployment
-- [ ] Deploy to staging environment
+- [✓] Deploy to staging environment
-- [ ] Monitor for potential issues
+- [✓] Monitor for potential issues
-- [ ] Deploy to production once staging tests pass
+- [✓] Deploy to production once staging tests pass